Fantastic Quilt Voyage Traveling Bee Part II

 Happy Wednesday!
-As I mentioned when I posted about Amanda's Buffy Quilt, for the past year and a half I've been a part of a traveling quilt bee.
+For the past two years I've been a part of a traveling quilt bee.
 Our bee is called Fantastic Quilt Voyage, and you can see the blocks we've been making in the hashtag #fantasticquiltvoyage on Instagram.
 We each started our own quilt, and then it is passed along to each member and they add to it.
-Today I want to share some of the contributions I've made to member quilts so far!
+Last year I shared some of the quilts I've worked on (see that post here), as well as Amanda's Buffy Quilt.
+Today I want to share the rest of the contributions I made to member quilts.

-Above is the start to my quilt.
-My theme was "make do", and all of these were orphaned blocks from my stash.
+Above are some of the blocks I received back for my quilt.
+My theme was "make do", and it started with orphaned blocks from my stash.
 I asked members to take the same type of approach and make something that suited their fancy, in cool colors.
 Here is the pinterest board for my quilt.

 First up, Deedrie's quilt!
 Deedrie is the president of the neutrals fan club, and she sent lots of beautiful neutral and low volume prints for her quilt.
 Her theme was "be you, bravely", and she hoped to be able to recognize each person through their block.
 She loves logcabins, small piecing, and traditional piecing with a twist.
 These are the blocks that had been made by the time the quilt got to me.
 You can see the Pinterest board for her quilt here.